tnarihi/rsyncfolder/README.md

 2. Edit `.sync_settings` and set your remote host and specify a folder

 3. Set include/exclude pattern in `.sync_{include,exclude}`.
-  If you empty `.sync_include`, no files/folders are synchronized.

 4. If the remote folder and the contents exist, first you can run `.sync_down` so that you will get the remote contents in your local folder.